 Yes, we fit elephants with satellite collars to track them remotely.
 We collar adult male and matriarch females within family groups, so that scientists can monitor their movements.
 The batteries on the collars last for about four years.
 Only adult elephants are collared and not growing youngsters, as they will quickly out-grow collars.

 Why do the released elephants have to wear a tracking collar?

 Tracking collars are one of the most effective ways to track individual animals after release.
 The collars are designed to be minimally invasive to the animal, allowing them to go about their daily business as usual.
 Tracking collars and satellite tags collect crucial data: information like where they are located, how fast they are traveling, and how they are faring after release.

 Will the elephants try to move back to their old home?

-We move elephants a sufficient distance from their old homes, so that they should not try to return to their original location.
+We move elephants a sufficient distance from their old homes so that they should not try to return to their original location.
 Elephants will however wander in their new location as they try to get their bearings.

 Will the elephants be protected at their new location?

 Moving hundreds of elephants is a jumbo-sized task.
 Countless hours of planning go into the process: choosing elephants to move, arranging safe transport, and ensuring success after their release.
-We work with other non-profits and local governments to ensure the best protection possible for animals after translocation.
+We work with other non-profits and local governments to provide the best protection possible for animals after translocation.
 Oftentimes, this means moving them to an established conservation area or national park with protections and anti-poaching rangers in place.